cloudfleet/blog/content/2015-12-16-the-mission-driven-startup.md

 Of course, listening to users and making sure our user experience is great is of uttermost important to us.
-But the core axiom — that the world needs an easy to use, distributed system where the data is under control of the people..
+But the core axiom — that the world needs an easy-to-use, distributed system where the data is under control of the people..
 That axiom is not negotiable.

 Join us on this journey and be part of the next revolution in computing!